-Read the following text and mark the correct alternative on the question page.
-(5x1.75=8.75 pts.)
+Read the following text and on your optic form, mark the alternative (A, B, C or D) that best answers the questions.
+(5x1.25=6.25 pts.)

 TECH ADDICT: WHEN YOU JUST CAN'T SWITCH OFF

 Scientists are only just beginning to study the effects of technology on our health.
 But when does a passion for electronic devices turn into an addiction with symptoms that include headaches and back pain?
 The following is a report on a very modern disease.